AdobeDocs/experience-manager-core-components.en/help/using/image.md

 To experience the Image Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/image.html).

+### Technical Details {#technical-details}

+The latest technical documentation about the Image Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 >[!NOTE]
 >
 >As of Core Components release 2.1.0, the Image Component supports [schema.org microdata](https://schema.org).